max3-2/pybudgetbook/README.md

 - Try to apply a lateral Crop fairly close at the receipt borders.
 Rotate to have the text horizontal.

-### Categorizing
+### Grouping
 Categrorizing searches language specific (currently only german) dicts which are consecutively improved from data (if you want to help, see below).
 Tagging your articles will improve matching.
+You can always create your own language specific dicts following a fairly simple `json` syntax for a dict with keys being groups and the values being list of case-insensitive patterns.
 Feel free to create issues / gists with your local dicts so I can merge them in.
 Best practice:
-- Basedict is maintained by repo and updated with versions
+- Base dataset dicts are delivered for some languages with the package and updated from time to time with package updates.
-- Userdict is in data folder
+- A User data dict with the same syntax is kept in the data folder and is updated with your data.
-- On load, those will be combined (set())
+- On load, those will be combined (exclusive set())
-- Feedback needs to be evaluated (update_base_dict(), create PR)

 ## Improving
 If you want, you can help to improve!
 Code improvement and bug fixes are